slushman/slushman-astro/src/pages/post/editor-links-for-headless-wordpress-themes.md

 ---
 layout: layout:Post
-date: "2018-08-22"
+pubDate: "2018-08-22"
 title: "Editor Links for Headless WordPress Themes"
 category: ["Headless WordPress"]
-heroAccount: 'joshstyle'
+heroAccount: "joshstyle"
-heroPhotographer: 'JOSHUA COLEMAN'
+heroPhotographer: "JOSHUA COLEMAN"
 description: "While creating a headless front-end for my WordPress site, the links in the editor needed to customized to work correctly.
 Here's how I solved it."
 slug: editor-links-for-headless-wordpress-themes
 relatedPosts:
   - deploying-a-react-app-to-netlify
   - headless-theme-for-wordpress
   - headless-wordpress-create-react-app
 ---

-In my [previous post](/post/headless-wordpress-create-react-app), I talked about creating a headless front end for WordPress using Create React App.
+In my [previous post](/post/headless-wordpress-create-react-app/), I talked about creating a headless front end for WordPress using Create React App.
 Turning my WordPress site into a headless React app was a massive learning experience.
 There were many challenges, like learning React, then learning the REST API, and creating custom endpoints.
 I won't even mention battling CORS headers.
 One of the more interesting issues I ran into, with editor links, ultimately had a very simple solution.

 ## The Problem